PolymathicAI/the_well/datasets/euler_quadrants/README.md

-# Euler equations - Riemann problems (compressible, inviscid fluid)
+# Euler Multi-quadrants - Riemann problems (compressible, inviscid fluid)

 **One line description of the data:**  Evolution of different gases starting with piecewise constant initial data in quadrants.